 FROM OVER – PROMISE, UNDER -DELIVER TO UNDER-PROMISE, OVER-DELIVER

+One of the major changes which has happened to Marketing in the new economy.
 To get the order, salespeople frequently over-promise on quality or delivery, and worry later about the repercussions.
 This is true of ads that exaggerate the performance of company products.
 New economy companies recognize that customer satisfaction is a function of the match between customer expectations and company performance.
 These companies what their mes-sages and promises to be accurate.
 Some would even prefer that their salespeople under-promise and over-deliver, as a way to create customer delight.